Skip to main content

 " Damn this lehenga, it's itna heavy, me 55Kgs this 100Kgs."

-" Actually you 100 Kgs and that's 55!"
+" Actually, you are 100 Kgs and that's 55!"
 He smiled.

-" Shut up Princy!
+" Shut up, Princy!
 Shut up."

 " Pratap!"
 He corrected.